Vogeltak/maxcrone.org/content/books/2022-01-10-mans-search-for-meaning.md

 Just some notes from the second part of the book, where Victor introduces his field of logotherapy and discusses the question of the meaning of life.

-You can take away everything, but a man will always be able to choose his attidue.
+You can take away everything, but a man will always be able to choose his attitude.
 This inner choice or achievement is a spiritual freedom that makes life meaningful and purposeful.

-Victor quotes the same phrase by Nietzsche on multiple occassions throughout the book:
+Victor quotes the same phrase by Nietzsche on multiple occasions throughout the book:

 > He who has a **why** to live for, can bear with almost any **how**.